The government sets the rules, and they set the prices, so Seguros Falabella sets itself apart by using artificial intelligence to secure clients.

 When given the same creative and financial resources, Bright generated 81% more conversions than Falabella’s other solutions

 Using machine learning, it fine-tuned the campaign with insights gathered from the ads’ performance.

 The Control campaign was able to access the same insights Bright had, but it didn’t have the capabilities to streamline the campaign accordingly

 For example, Bright was able to gather and learn from the campaign audience’s behavior, then creating new ad configurations to maximize results.
 It also used its knowledge to faze out campaign choices that weren’t generating conversions.

 From left to right, the campaign’s top performing ad, ad colors, in-ad emotions, and word choices.

-With Bright by Datagran, Seguros Falabella discovered its potential to convert more people without spending more money.
+With Bright, Seguros Falabella discovered its potential to convert more people without spending more money.
 Additionally, the client received valuable insights to leverage on its future campaigns.

 Both Datagran and the client were beyond pleased with the Pilot campaign’s performance.
 Currently, Falabella is in the process of deploying Bright campaigns for its businesses beyond the auto insurance industry.
 Soon, we hope to serve Falabella’s retail business in and outside of Colombia.